castorini/castor/lstm_regularization/README.md

 # lstm_baseline with Regularization

-Implementation of a standard LSTM using PyTorch and Torchtext for text classification baseline measurements with REgularization.
+Implementation of a standard LSTM using PyTorch and Torchtext for text classification baseline measurements with Regularization.

 ## Model Type